-The risk of bowel cancer is increased by smoking, eating red meat (especially when cooked until blackened), eating processed meats (e.g. smoked, cured, salted or preserved meats), drinking alcohol, and being overweight or obese.
+The risk of bowel cancer is increased by smoking, eating a high amount of red meat (especially when cooked until blackened), eating a high amount of processed meats (e.g. smoked, cured, salted or preserved meats), drinking alcohol, and being overweight or obese.
 The risk is reduced by regular physical activity and eating plenty of foods that contain fibre.

-Bowel cancer runs in some families due to inherited gene mutations.
-Some of these cause specific conditions, such as Lynch syndrome, familial adenomatous polyposis (FAP), and attenuated familial adenomatous polyposis.
+Bowel cancer runs in some families due to changes in the building blocks of cells that are passed through families (inherited genetic mutations).
+Some of these cause specific conditions, such as Lynch syndrome, familial adenomatous polyposis (FAP), and attenuated FAP.
 Doctors use a system of three categories to work out an individual's level of risk.
 A person's risk category depends on how many close relatives have bowel cancer and their age at diagnosis.
-Someone with several close relatives diagnosed with bowel cancer before age 55 has much higher risk than someone with no close relatives with bowel cancer.
+Someone with several close relatives with bowel cancer, especially if they were diagnosed at a young age, has much higher risk of bowel cancer than someone with no close relatives with bowel cancer.